kema-dev/libasm/README.md

 # libasm

-My 42 Lyon's libasm
+## My 42 Lyon's libasm

-Feel free to put your own .s in "sources/" to test them
+A very simple project, as an introduction to ASM.
+Some basic C functions have been recoded.

-use "make moulinette" to start the tests with main
+Full subjet is available [here](/docs).